 Creating a Plan for the Future

-The hiring process has changed significantly as both healthcare organizations and their staffing partners have adapted to a virtual environment, but the industry continues to find strength in collaboration – sharing everything from PPE inventory and employees to innovative ideas and insight.For our part in this process, we have expanded the staffing services that began to address testing site shortages into a full staffing service line (link to new Staffing Service Line web page)for healthcare organizations and providers.
+The hiring process has changed significantly as both healthcare organizations and their staffing partners have adapted to a virtual environment, but the industry continues to find strength in collaboration – sharing everything from PPE inventory and employees to innovative ideas and insight.For our part in this process, we have expanded the staffing services that began to address testing site shortages into a full staffing service line for healthcare organizations and providers.
 This service has already enabled us to address the staffing needs of vital COVID-19 care sites, including nursing homes, hospitals, community clinics, and other healthcare centers in need.
 By compiling and thoroughly vetting a broad database of nurses, nurse practitioners, CNAs, medical assistants, physician assistants, and other mid-level providers, we are able to respond swiftly to staffing needs for clients across the country.
 This allows them to focus on mission critical items without sacrificing the recruitment of top-tier staff to serve as permanent or interim support as they cope with the continued demands of COVID-19 patient care.

 As we move towards the next phase of the pandemic, we cannot predict what will happen, but we can continue to prepare.
 By connecting in new ways and evolving our solutions alongside the evolving needs of healthcare systems and hospitals across the country, staffing and recruitment companies will continue to play a critical role in the current pandemic and beyond.
 If you have urgent healthcare staffing needs, we’re here to help – contact us today.